-The Buick Enclave’s engine is a 3.6-liter V6 which makes 288 horsepower.
-It’s mated to a six-speed automatic transmission, and comes standard with front-wheel drive.
+The Buick Enclave’s engine is a 3.6-liter V6 that makes 288 horsepower.
+It’s mated to a six-speed automatic transmission and comes standard with front-wheel drive.
 All-wheel drive is optional on all trims.
 Front-wheel drive Enclaves get 17/24 mpg city/highway, according to the EPA, while all-wheel drive models get 16/22 mpg.

 - "The Enclave has adequate go in all situations.
 Front-drive versions are marginally quicker from a stop.
 It seems GM has improved Enclave's transmission response.
 It still shifts smoothly but is more prompt than in previous models tested.
 We notice no tardiness when a downshift is required for more power.” -- Consumer Guide

 - "The V6 engine provides good if not scorching acceleration and should be up to the task of hauling a full load of cargo or passengers.” -- Kelley Blue Book

 - “Because the Enclave is lighter than a truck-based SUV, and because the 3.6-liter V6 is such a strong and smooth engine, you don't need or miss a V8, unless you tow a big boat or travel trailer.” -- New Car Test Drive

 - "On paper, the Enclave's V-6 doesn't seem strong enough for an SUV with an as-tested curb weight of 5057 pounds, but the power level is near ideal.” -- Motor Trend

 The 2012 Buick Enclave earns praise for its smooth ride and competent handling.
 Although other SUVs are sportier and more agile, reviewers say the Enclave achieves a comfortable ride that’s comparable with luxury midsize SUVs like the Lexus RX.